 Useful IELTS academic writing task 1 vocabulary.

 To get a good score in IELTS writing task 1 academic, you need to have a good range of grammar and vocabulary.
 In this lesson we will look at 5 words that can be used in various ways.
-Those words are : Number, Total, Amount, Period and Figure.
+Those words are : Number, Total, Comprised, Accounted for, Amount, Period and Figure.
 Try the exercises at the end of the lesson to test your knowledge then click the green buttons to see the answers.
 The key to learning is to practice, so think about how you can apply these words to your academic task 1 reports, especially for graphs and trends.

 Using the word ‘Number’